jyutzler/Bridge-Systems/system.md

 A 2NT response is forcing, showing game interest.
 (This applies also if the opponents intervene with a double or a bid.)
 Opener rebids his suit with a minimum weak two (5–8 points).
-With a maximum hand opener bids another suit to show a “feature” (ace or king in that suit); lacking a feature, he raises to 3NT and lets responder place the contract.
+With a maximum hand opener bids another suit to show a “feature” (ace or king in that suit); with a solid suit (AKJxxx or better) he raises to 3NT.

 Any raise of opener’s suit is to play and could be preemptive.